vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_02_migrate_to_asc.md

 1. In the Azure portal, use the **Search resources, services, and docs** text box to search for and navigate to the resource group you just created.

-1. On the resource group overview pane, verify that the resource group contains an Azure Spring Cloud instance.
+1. On the resource group overview pane, verify that the resource group contains an Azure Spring Apps instance.

-   > **Note**: In case you don't see the Azure Spring Cloud service in the overview list of the resource group, select the **Refresh** toolbar button to refresh the view of the resource group resources.
+   > **Note**: In case you don't see the Azure Spring Apps service in the overview list of the resource group, select the **Refresh** toolbar button to refresh the view of the resource group resources.

-1. Select the Azure Spring Cloud instance and, in the vertical navigation menu, in the **Settings** section, select **Apps**.
+1. Select the Azure Spring Apps instance and, in the vertical navigation menu, in the **Settings** section, select **Apps**.
 Note that the instance does not include any spring apps at this point.
 You will perform the app deployment later in this exercise.

 </details>

 ### Set up the config server

-Spring Cloud service provides a config server for the use of Spring Cloud apps.
+Azure Spring Apps service provides a config server for the use of Spring apps.
 As part of its setup, you need to link it to git repo.
 The current configuration used by the Spring microservices resides in [the PetClinic GitHub repo](https://github.com/spring-petclinic/spring-petclinic-microservices/blob/master/spring-petclinic-config-server/src/main/resources/application.yml).
 You will need to create your own private git repo in this exercise, since, in one of its steps, you will be changing some of the configuration settings.

 <details>
 <summary>hint</summary>